Ode to Marian Halcombe

 When the novel was published, Marian Halcombe became a sensation.
 Critics and the reading public liked her.
 Men even wrote Wilkie Collins asking for her hand in marriage.
 She’s fabulous because she’s angry, brave, rock solid, and bold.
 She speaks her mind.
 She narrates nearly all of Part 2 of the novel (score!).
 And she combines the ideal attributes of a Victorian woman (comforting, family-oriented) with a Victorian man (strong, willing to fight).
 Win-win-win.

 Yeah, we get it.
-Twelve hours is a lot of time.
+It’s a big book.
 But guess what?
 It’s SO worth it.
 I mean, you’re reading a Victorian detective story for goodness’ sake.
 And two of the characters, Marian Halcombe and Count Fosco, are off the charts amazing.

 Discuss: Check out our conversation starters and our blog.